 Hi everyone!
 As I have mentioned over and over before, I recently started a second part-time job.
 Some days, I work 8am-2pm.
-Other days, I work 8am-4pm or until 5pm if I didn’t finish all my tasks for the day.
+Other days, I work 8am-4pm.
+Or until 5pm if I didn’t finish all my tasks for the day.
 On weekends, I work all day and night.
 And at least once a week, I work both jobs in one day.
 Just the other day, I worked my 8am-2pm job and then my other job at 5pm-9:30pm.
 A lot of people ask me how I do it.
 I don’t even know how I do it, especially when I tend to stay up late.
 But the key to successfully doing it is finding the right balance that works for you.
 One main factor in doing so is keeping a consistent sleep schedule.
-For today’s post, I’ll be showing you how to get a good night’s sleep with the help of Vicks #ZzzQuil Sleep-Aid.
+Today, I’ll be showing you how to get a good night’s sleep with the help of Vicks #ZzzQuil Sleep-Aid.

 7 Ways to Get a Good Night’s Sleep